Co-Founders Dee Brazil-Dale and Michael Aureli

 The organization is currently led by Judith S. Wooten, who was named president and CEO of Arkansas Hospice on July 28, 2011.

 Since its start, Arkansas Hospice has grown from one location in North Little Rock to 10 offices and three inpatient centers that touch more than 40 counties.
-With its corporate office at 14 Parkstone Circle in North Little Rock, Arkansas Hospice is now the largest hospice organization in the state.
+With its corporate office at 14 Parkstone Circle in North Little Rock, Arkansas Hospice is now the largest, non-profit hospice organization in the state.

 By Dee Brazil-Dale, Arkansas Hospice Co-Founder